CMSgov/ab2d/README.md

    - required setup of the development machine (Mac specific)

-   - a deploy the solotion section that directs you to an environment specific document
+   - a 'deploy the solution' section that directs you to an environment specific document

 1. Jump to the "AB2D Deploy" document